-We have two share-based compensation plans for employees and non-employees, the 2012 Plan and the 2014 Plan.
-Under these plans, we have granted share warrants to the directors, to certain employees, as well as to members of the board of directors in the form of share warrants (Bons de Souscription d'Actions, or BSA) and founder's share warrants (Bons de Souscription de Parts de Créateur d'Entreprise, or BSPCE) with the following exercise prices for each of the grant dates reflected below:
+Under these plans, we have granted share warrants to members of the board of directors, to certain employees, as well as to members of the board of directors in the form of share warrants (Bons de Souscription d'Actions, or BSA) and founder's share warrants (Bons de Souscription de Parts de Créateur d'Entreprise, or BSPCE) with the following exercise prices for each of the grant dates reflected in the table below.
+As disclosed in "Management-Equity Incentives,"our shareholders or, pursuant to a delegation by our shareholders, our board of directors, may determine the recipients of the warrants, the dates of grant, the number and exercise prices of the founder's share warrants (BSA) or share warrants (BSPCE) to be granted, the number of shares issuable upon exercise and certain other terms and conditions of the warrants, including the period of their exercisability and their vesting schedule.